 711 North Bridge Street, Room 14

-Chippewa County Housing Authority is a Public Housing Agency in Chippawa, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of November 19th, 2019, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.
+Chippewa County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of May 17th, 2021, Chippewa County Housing Authority has 1 waiting lists that are open now or opening soon.

 Chippewa County Housing Authority serves Chippewa County.

 Open Chippewa County Housing Authority Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.